ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 > and @Rezolver.Options.EnumerableInjection - which are both configured to be equivalent to `true` by default
 > for all @Rezolver.ITargetContainer instances.

-You are not restricted in the targets you use to produce instances for an enumerable, and each one can have its own lifetime (scoped/singleton etc).
+You are not restricted in the targets you use to produce instances for an enumerable (e.g. @Rezolver.Targets.ObjectTarget,
+@Rezolver.Targets.ConstructorTarget or @Rezolver.Targets.DelegateTarget), and each one can have its own lifetime (scoped/singleton etc).

+> [!TIP]
+> By default, Rezolver will build 'lazy' enumerables, but can be configured to build 'eager' enumerables - for
+> more on this, read the topic [Lazy vs Eager Enumerables](enumerables/lazy-vs-eager.md)

 ## Empty enumerable

+By default, you don't need to register anything against a particular type in order to be able to inject an enumerable of that type.
+If there are no registrations, then an empty enumerable will be injected instead.

 Here's an example where we only register the service we're going to create, which has a single constructor that requires an `IEnumerable<IMyService>`.